alisi1989/RFMIX2-Pipeline-to-plot/README.md

-Author: Alessandro Lisi, Michael Campbell
+Author: Alessandro Lisi, Michael C. Campbell (Computational Genomics Lab @ USC, Department of Biological Sciences, Human and Evolutionary Biology section)
-(Campbell Computational Genomics LAB @ USC)

-In this guide, we present a method for plotting the outputs of RFmix version 2.
-The process begins with a Pipeline.txt file and follows these steps:\
+In this guide, we present a method for plotting the output of RFmix version 2.
+This pipeline guides you through the process of using RFMix2 to analyze phased VCF files, convert the results to BED format, and visualize the local ancestry using Tagore.

+Question Alessandro about this: The process begins with a Pipeline.txt file and follows the steps below.

-Prepare Input Dataset:
+1. Prepare Input Dataset

-The target file must be in VCF format and phased (not gzipped) and should contain all chromosomes together, with one individual per VCF.
+The target file must be in VCF with one individual per VCF.
+This VCF should containing all chromosomes together and then phased (not gzipped).

-The reference file must also be in VCF format and phased (not gzipped), but it should be split into chromosomes 1 to 22.
+The reference file also must be in VCF and phased (not gzipped), but it should be split into individual chromosomes (e.g., 1 through 22 if you are interested in the autosomes).

-Sample Map File:
+2. Create a Sample Map File

-Create a sample map file in .ref/.txt format.
-It should include all individuals from the reference dataset but should not contain the target individuals.
-The first column should list the individuals in the same order as in the VCF file, and the second column should specify the ancestry based on your own classification (e.g., "Africa").
+Create a sample map file in *.ref or *.txt tab-delimited format.
+The map file should include all individuals from the reference dataset and not the target individuals.
+The first column should list the individuals in the same order as in the VCF file.
+The second column should specify the ancestry based on your own classification.
+Please see an example of a sample map file in tab-delimited format:

-Example (tab-delimited):

 ind1	Africa \
 ind2	Africa \